< By-Laws

 SECTION 2 – MEMBERSHIP

-The following types of memberships shall be open to any individual who owns or is interested in the Arabian horse
+The following types of memberships shall be open to an individual who owns or is interested in the Arabian horse:

 a.
 Adult Affiliate Member – Full voting member to NHAHA and AHA